dmabery/dltn.io/posts/becoming.md

 ---
 One of the main ideas in *Practicing the Way* by John Mark Comer is that each of us – “religious” or not – is following something and allowing that thing to change us.

-He reiterates that the question isn’t, are you a disciple?
+The book reiterates that the question isn’t, are you a disciple?
 But what are you a disciple of?
 Not do you have faith? but what do you have faith in?

 Not are you being formed or changed?
 But who or what are you being formed into?

-He gives a great example for that last idea:
+Comer gives a great example for that last idea:

 > Case in point: elderly people.
 Most people over the age of eighty are either the best or the worst people you know.